recallnet/contracts/README.md

 export CREDIT=0xAfC2973fbc4213DA7007A6b9459003A89c9C5b0E
 ```

-And lastly, we'll define a `RECEIVER_ADDR` environment variable, which points to the receiver
+And lastly, we'll define a `RECEIVER_ADDR` environment variable, which points to the `to` address
-address we'll be approving and revoking credit for.
+we'll be approving and revoking credit for.
 For example:

 ```sh
 export RECEIVER_ADDR=0x15d34AAf54267DB7D7c367839AAf71A00a2C6A65